austenstone/copilot-demo/README.md

 ## [Copilot4CLI](https://githubnext.com/projects/copilot-cli)
 Ever having trouble remembering shell commands and flags for this or that?
 Ever wish you could just say what you want the shell to do?
 Don't worry: we're building GitHub Copilot assistance right into your terminal.

+## OpenAI
+Leverage OpenAI to do other AI tasks such as completion, semantic search, classification, and much more!

+The [OpenAI API](https://openai.com/api/) makes these models easy to consume in a SASS format.

 # 🚧 WIP 🚧